-Due to the increasing number of research projects utilizing medical students as subjects, a committee has been established to review and approve these requests for student participation.
-The purpose of this review is to ensure that appropriate institutional review (IRB) has been obtained and that issues of power are addressed.
-Power issues may arise when the investigator requesting student participation may be in an evaluative role in relationship to the student(s) such as a clerkship or elective director.
+BackgroundDue to the increasing number of research projects utilizing medical students as subjects, a committee has been established to review and approve these requests for student participation.
+The purpose of this review is to ensure that the issues of power are addressed.
+Power issues may arise, for example, when the researcher/PI requesting student participation is in an evaluative role in relationship to the student(s) such as a clerkship or elective director.
 The members of The Committee to Review Student Participation in Research (The Committee) are the Associate Dean for Student Affairs, the Associate Dean for Curriculum, the Associate Dean for Educational Scholarship who serves as chair, and a student representative.

-4. A copy of the invitation to the students to participate as well as advertisements, postings, etc.
+- A copy of the invitation to the students to participate as well as advertisements, postings, etc.